ccjmne/blog/content/posts/intralinear-partitioning-2.md

 ## Using `paste`

-   Here we are, where it gets good, <abbr font="mono" title="Merge lines of files">`paste`</abbr>[^paste] is what we'd been after all along.
+   Here we are, where it gets good, <abbr title="Merge lines of files">`paste`</abbr>[^paste] is what we'd been after all along.
 It only gets introduced now because it requires cooperation from its friends to get the job you likely want done.